kathycanare/ecomlander-trial/README.md

 Stars + text forced onto one row at all sizes via white-space: nowrap and clamp() sizing (clamp(15px, 4.5vw, ...)).

-Gotcha: This is a static display rating, not pulled from real reviews.
+Notes: This is a static display rating, not pulled from real reviews.
 Swap to a review-app metafield if you want live data.

 6. Announcement Bar — Bold Text Color